Disney’s Fort Wilderness Resort and Campground Pools (Photos and Amenities)

-If you’re planning a stay at Disney’s Fort Wilderness Resort and campground, you might be curious about the pools.
+If you’re planning a stay at Disney’s Fort Wilderness Resort and Campground, you might be curious about the resort’s pools.
 The resort has two swimming pools, a feature pool and a quiet pool.
 So whether you’re spending a week roughing it at a campsite or glamping in a cabin, a swimming hole is available nearby.
+Below, we’ll discuss the pools hours of operation, complimentary amenities, and a few other aspects you’ll want to know ahead of time.

-For this guide, we’ll focus on the pools at Disney’s Fort Wilderness.
-First, we’ll visit The Meadow to see the Meadown Swimmin’ Pool and the surrounding recreation area.
+First, we’ll visit The Meadow section of the resort to see the Meadow Swimmin’ Pool and the surrounding recreation area.
 Then, we’ll preview the resort’s secondary quiet pool, which is on the opposite side of the resort in a loop near the cabins.
 With so much to do at Disney’s Fort Wilderness, you might end up spending more time at the resort than visiting the parks.
 Either way, don’t forget to pack your sunscreen!
 Now, let’s take a dip in the pools!

 The Meadow Swimmin’ Pool